 Under GAAP, we are required to accrue a capital gains incentive fee based upon net realized capital gains (losses) and net unrealized capital appreciation on investments held at the end of each period.
 In calculating the capital gains incentive fee accrual we considered the cumulative aggregate unrealized capital appreciation in the calculation, as a capital gains incentive fee would be payable if such unrealized capital appreciation were realized, even though such unrealized capital appreciation is not permitted to be considered in calculating the fee actually payable under the Investment Management Agreement.
 This accrual is calculated using the aggregate cumulative realized capital gains incentive fee equal to 20.0% of such amount, less the aggregate amount of actual capital gains related incentive fee paid in all prior years.
 If such amount is negative, then there is no accrual for such year.
 There can be no assurance that such unrealized capital appreciation will be realized in the future.
-For the three and six months ended March 31, 2013, the Investment Adviser earned a performance based incentive fee on unrealized and realized capital gains as calculated under GAAP of approximately \$0.3 million.
-For the three and six months ended March 31, 2012, the Investment Adviser earned a performance based incentive fee on unrealized capital gains as calculated under GAAP, which resulted in an accrual of less than \$0.1 million.
+For the three and nine months ended June 30, 2013, the Investment Adviser earned an incentive fee on unrealized capital gains as calculated under GAAP of approximately \$(0.3) million, representing an expense reversal, and zero, respectively.
+For the three and nine months ended June 30, 2012, the Investment Adviser earned an incentive fee on unrealized and realized capital gains as calculated under GAAP, which resulted in \$(0.1) million and no accrual, respectively.

 The Administration Agreement with the Administrator was re-approved by our board of directors, including a majority of the independent directors, in February 2013.
 Under the Administration Agreement, the Administrator provides administration services and office facilities to us.
-For providing these services, facilities and personnel, we have agreed to reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under our Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our Chief Compliance Officer, Chief Financial Officer and their respective staffs.
+For providing these services, facilities and personnel, we have agreed to reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under our Administration Agreement, including rent, technology systems, insurance and our allocable portion of the costs of compensation and related expenses of our Chief Compliance Officer, Chief Financial Officer and their respective staffs.
 The Administrator also offers, on our behalf, managerial assistance to portfolio companies to which we are required to offer such assistance.
-Reimbursement for certain of these costs is included in administrative services expenses in the Consolidated Statement of Operations.
-For the three and six months ended March 31, 2013, the Investment Adviser was reimbursed approximately \$0.1 million and \$0.2 million, respectively, from us, including expenses it incurred on behalf of the Administrator, for services described above.
-For the three and six months ended March 31, 2012, the Investment Adviser was reimbursed approximately \$0.1 million in total, from us, including expenses it incurred on behalf of the Administrator, for services described above.
+Reimbursement for certain of these costs is included in administrator, collectively, were reimbursed approximately \$0.1 million and \$0.3 million, respectively, from us, including expenses the Investment Adviser incurred on behalf of the Administrator, for services described above.
+For the three and nine months ended June 30, 2012, the Investment Adviser was reimbursed approximately less than \$0.1 million and \$0.2 million, respectively, from us, including expenses the Investment Adviser incurred on behalf of the Administrator, for services described above.

 In connection with our initial public offering, the Investment Adviser paid to the underwriters 2% of the sales load, or approximately \$2.1 million in the aggregate, with respect to the offering of shares of our common stock.
-We (and indirectly our stockholders) agreed to repay this amount (a) if during any four consecutive calendar quarter-periods ending on or after April 13, 2012 our Pre-Incentive Fee Net Investment Income equals or exceeds 1.75% (7.0% annualized) of our net assets at the beginning of such period (as adjusted for any issuances or repurchases of shares of our common stock) or (b) upon our liquidation.
-Based on actual returns, we met the conditions for repayment to the Investment Adviser at the end of the quarter ended December 31, 2012 and repaid approximately \$2.1 million to the Investment Adviser, which then purchased shares of our common stock in the secondary market.
+We (and indirectly our stockholders) agreed to repay this amount (a) if during any four consecutive calendar quarter-periods ending on or after April 13, 2012 our Pre-Incentive Fee Net Investment Income equaled or exceeded 1.75% (7.0% annualized) of our net assets at the beginning of such period (as adjusted for any issuances or repurchases of shares of our common stock) or (b) upon our liquidation.
+Based on actual returns, we met the conditions for repayment to the Investment Adviser at the end of the quarter ended December 31, 2012 and repaid approximately \$2.1 million to the Investment Adviser, who then purchased shares of our common stock in the secondary market.